-In pregnancy surgery can still be performed and certain chemotherapy regimens can still be administered, but pregnant patients can't receive radiation, certain targeted therapies and endocrine therapy.
-Therefore, if these treatments are part of the treatment plan for a pregnant patient, they must be held until the patient is no longer pregnant.
+“In pregnancy, surgery can still be performed and certain chemotherapy regimens can still be administered, but pregnant patients can't receive radiation, certain targeted therapies, or endocrine therapy,” Dr. Thompson explains.

 The most serious long-term consequence of surgery, specifically surgery on the lymph nodes under the arm, is lymphoedema, which can result in chronic swelling and heaviness of the affected arm.

 The prognosis for most patients diagnosed with breast cancer, especially early-stage breast cancer, is excellent.

 Skin sensitivity can be managed with creams and topical medications, and fatigue can be abated by staying active and getting regular exercise.

-Systemic therapy can cause a variety of side effects.
+Systemic therapies can cause a variety of side effects.
 The most pronounced side effects are typically seen with chemotherapy.
-These side effects include hair loss, skin and nail changes, nausea, vomiting, diarrhea, nerve problems, such as numbness, tingling, and pain of the hands and feet, hot flashes and joint aches and pains.
+These side effects include hair loss, skin and nail changes, nausea, vomiting, diarrhea, nerve problems — such as numbness, tingling, and pain of the hands and feet — hot flashes, and joint aches and pains.

-In general, the prognosis for most patients diagnosed with breast cancer, especially early-stage breast cancer, is excellent.
+Dr. Thompson says that in general, the prognosis for most patients diagnosed with breast cancer, especially early-stage breast cancer, is excellent.

-Prognosis and survival rates depend on the age of the patient and the stage of the disease.
-The stage of the disease is determined by the size of the tumor in the breast, the extent of spread of the cancer to the lymph nodes and other parts of the body, the subtype of the breast cancer and the biology of the cancer, which can be determined with molecular tests.
+“Prognosis and survival rates depend on the age of the patient and the stage of the disease.
+The stage of the disease is determined by the size of the tumor in the breast, the extent of spread of the cancer to the lymph nodes and other parts of the body, the subtype of the breast cancer, and the biology of the cancer, which can be determined with molecular tests.”

 The majority of women are diagnosed with early-stage breast cancer.
-If the cancer has spread to the lymph nodes, then the five-year survival rate is 85 percent.
-If the cancer has spread to other parts of the body or has “metastasized”, then the five-year survival rate is 27 percent.
+If the cancer has spread to the lymph nodes, then the 5-year survival rate is 85 percent.
+If the cancer has spread to other parts of the body or has “metastasized,” then the 5-year survival rate is 27 percent.